-Internal Audit ("IA") provides independent and objective assurance designed to add value and improve Aviva's operations.
+Internal Audit's ("IA") purpose is to help the Board and Executive Management to protect the assets, reputation and sustainability of Aviva by providing independent and objective assurance designed to add value and improve Aviva's operations.
 IA does this by assessing whether all significant risks are identified and appropriately reported by management and the Risk function to the Board and Executive Management; assessing whether they are adequately managed; and by challenging Executive Management to improve the effectiveness of governance, risk management and internal controls.